-It is recommended that a proponent seeking an amendment to the Dubbo LEP 2011 or Wellington LEP 2012 arrange a pre-lodgement meeting with Council staff prior to preparing and lodging a planning proposal for assessment.
+It is recommended that a proponent seeking an amendment to the Dubbo Regional LEP 2022 arrange a pre-lodgement meeting with Council staff prior to preparing and lodging a planning proposal for assessment.

 The pre-lodgement meeting will assist Council to understand the proposal and ensure that the planning proposal contains enough information necessary to justify the proposed change.

 This is especially important where the matter is complex and where many factors are to be considered.

 The Environmental Planning and Assessment Act 1979 outlines that a planning proposal must include the following components:

 - Part 1 – A statement of the objectives and intended outcomes of the proposed LEP

 - Part 2 – An explanation of the provisions that are to be included in the proposed LEP

 - Part 3 – The justification for those objectives, outcomes and the process for their LEP

 - Part 4 – Maps, where relevant, to identify the intent of the planning proposal and the area to which it applies

 - Part 5 – Details of the community consultation that is to be undertaken on the planning proposal